cognitedata/cognite-sdk-python/docs/source/cognite.rst

 To post an entire asset hierarchy, you can describe the relations within your asset hierarchy using the :code:`external_id` and :code:`parent_external_id` attributes on the :code:`Asset` object.
-You can post an arbitrary number of assets, and the SDK will split the request into multiple requests and create the assets in the correct order
+You can post an arbitrary number of assets, and the SDK will split the request into multiple requests.
+To make sure that the assets are posted in the correct order, you can use the .create_hierarchy() function, which takes care of the sorting before splitting the request into smaller chunks.
+However, note that the .create_hierarchy() function requires the external_id property to be set for all assets.

 This example shows how to post a three levels deep asset hierarchy consisting of three assets.